Edkamb/StageAdapt/README.md

 To reproduce the data for the plots, run first `./generateDecl.sh >> decl.csv` (for the non-semantic stages) and then `./generateSem.sh >> sem.csv` (for the semantic stages).
 Each script will take a few minutes to run.
 To generate the 3D plot, run `python3 plot.py`.

+To investigate the implementation of the greenhouse, check the stages in `DeclaraticeStages.kt` and `SemanticStages.kt`.
+The overall workflow is setup in `Architect.kt` and `Stage.kt`.
+Run the main method to get the possible options to run the scenarios.
+Ex1a corresponds to --scenario1 and --scenario2.
+Ex1b corresponds to --multi and --multi_semantic.
+In both cases, one
+defect is detected in the end.

 ## Mapping
 Operation uri(.) retrieves the URI of an asset, components, asset kind or other parameter.